SQream/sqream_docs/guides/client_drivers/index.rst

 .. _client_drivers:

 ************************************
-Client drivers for |latest_version|
+Client Drivers for |latest_version|
 ************************************

-These guides explain how to use the SQream DB client drivers, and how to use client applications with SQream DB.
+The guides on this page describe how to use the Sqream DB client drivers and client applications with Sqream DB.

-Client driver downloads
+Client Driver Downloads
 =============================

-All operating systems
+All Operating Systems
 ---------------------------

-*
+The following drivers are applicable to all operating systems:

-   **JDBC** - `sqream-jdbc v4.3.3 (.jar) <http://downloads.sqream.com/drivers/2020.3/sqream-jdbc-4.3.3.jar>`_
+* **JDBC** - `sqream-jdbc v4.3.3 (.jar) <https://sq-ftp-public.s3.amazonaws.com/sqream-jdbc-4.4.0.jar>`_

    :ref:`java_jdbc` Driver